 - 3 months bank statements

-It is important to be open and honest when assessing your current situation as our advisors will look to build in allowances for certain expenses.
-Some times you may not have these in your current budget, leaving you with a better financial life than you have previously had.
+Note: It’s important to be open and honest when assessing your current situation.
+Our advisors will look to build in allowances for certain expenses, so acknowledging everything you spend could really help you in the long-term.